You'll Never Be Normal

-"Mr. Potter," the headmistress grumbled, "I believe I should have been consulted about your plans."
+"Mr. Potter," the headmistress grumbled after the two students arrived in her office, "I believe I should have been consulted about your plans."
 The frown on her face displayed her displeasure as she pointed to the Prophet article.
 "You need my permission, of course, to leave the grounds.
 Our agreement of last term no longer applies, as you are well aware."

 Harry and Hermione never considered this.
 They looked at each other silently, neither knowing how to respond.
 Even if McGonagall denied him permission, Harry would go anyway, regardless of the consequences.
 Hermione knew this, and her brain busily attempted to formulate a response.
 Fortunately the headmistress' next words removed that necessity.

 "Given the purpose of your absence, however, I believe that my consent will not be withheld."
-She smiled at her little trick, and her expression turned to one of pride.
+She smiled at her little trick, since Remus had previously requested her permission, and her expression turned to one of pride.
 "What you are planning is most admirable, Harry.
 Do you feel up to it?"
 The two students both sighed with relief.

 "I think so, Professor.
 At least I hope so.
-I will give it my best."
+I'll give it my best."

 The headmistress educated the two students on the workings of the Wizengamot, and Professor Dumbledore's portrait added tidbits of information about the sensibilities of various members of that body.
 After two hours, Harry and Hermione left the office, pleased to have the support of the Hogwarts administration and a better idea of what they faced.